dennisblackrea/exercise/docs.md

 This document explains procedures for Seaprog volunteers.

 The document includes a number of hands-on exercises.
-You will be given a quiz at the conclusion of the training.
+You will be given an evaluation at the conclusion of the training.